phonglam3103/msani-readthedocs/docs/source/theory.rst

 Conformational Sampling
 ***********************

-MolSanitizer utilizes a stochastic conformational sampling approach to generate diverse and representative conformers for molecular structures.
-Unlike the current DB2 pipeline, which samples all possible conformations with discrete increments, MolSanitizer focuses on sampling only the favorable regions defined by the Torsional Library.
+EirVS utilizes a stochastic conformational sampling approach to generate diverse and representative conformers for molecular structures.
+Unlike the current DB2 pipeline, which samples all possible conformations with discrete increments, EirVS focuses on sampling only the favorable regions defined by the Torsional Library.

 Torsional Library (or TorLib) [4]_, [5]_, [6]_ is a collection of expert-derived SMARTS rules that define preferred torsion angles for small molecules.
-By matching molecular structures to TorLib, MolSanitizer concentrates on sampling conformations that are more likely to be biologically relevant.
+By matching molecular structures to TorLib, EirVS concentrates on sampling conformations that are more likely to be biologically relevant.
 This targeted approach reduces computational overhead while ensuring the generation of meaningful conformers.
 The workflow of the conformational sampling process is illustrated in the figure below.

 .. image:: _static/conformational_sampling.png
    :width: 600px